 - Camera Relative

-Scales the image to fit inside the camera view without altering the aspect ratio.
+Scale the plane to fit inside the camera frame while preserving the aspect ratio.

-Scales the image so that it fills the entire camera view, without altering the aspect ratio but some of the image can be spilled outside the camera frame.
+Scale the plane so that it fills the entire camera view while preserving the aspect ratio, but some part of the image can spill outside the camera frame.

-This is the number of pixels that fit in 1 inch.
-So, with the Unit System set to Metric and the Definition field set to the default 600 DPI, an image of 800 × 600 pixels will have a size of 0.0339 × 0.0254 units because 600 pixels are defined as 1 inch which equals 0.0254 m.
+The size of the plane will be set based on the pixels per inch value set in Definition.
+With the Unit System set to Metric and the default definition of 600 DPI, an image of 800 × 600 pixels will have a size of 0.0339 × 0.0254 units since 600 pixels are defined as 1 inch (0.0254 m).

 - Track Camera

-Uses a Locked Track Constraint to make the plane always align with the camera.
-The plane always faces the camera, even if the camera is moved.
-This option is only available if Main axis or Face Camera is selected in the Align panel.
+Add a Locked Track constraint to make the plane always face the camera, even if the camera moves.
+This option is only available when Main Axis or Face Camera option is selected in the Align menu.